-Effective 1 April 2017 employers are able to tax benefits of an employee share scheme as an extra pay.
+Employers are able to tax benefits of an employee share scheme as an extra pay.

-It is not compulsory to do so, and employers can choose to withhold PAYE on an employee by employee basis and on a benefit by benefit basis for each employee.
+It is not compulsory to do so, and employers can choose to withhold PAYE on an employee-byemployee basis and on a benefit-by-benefit basis for each employee.